xelacast/consequence/README.md

 ./start-database.sh
 ```

-(optional) You can also use docker desktop or start to start the server or docker stop to stop server
+(optional) You can also use docker desktop or docker cli to start the server or docker stop to stop server

 ```bash
 docker start web-postgres